Pylons/pyramid/docs/designdefense.rst

 +++++++++

-Here are the main rationales involved in the :mod:`repoze.bfg` decision to use the ZCA:
+Here are the main rationales involved in the :mod:`repoze.bfg` decision to use the ZCA registry:

 - Pedigree.
 A nontrivial part of the answer to this question is "pedigree".
 Much of the design of :mod:`repoze.bfg` is stolen directly from :term:`Zope`.
-Zope uses the ZCA to do a number of tricks.  :mod:`repoze.bfg` mimics these tricks apishly, and, because the ZCA works well for that set of tricks, :mod:`repoze.bfg` uses it for the same purposes.
+Zope uses the ZCA registry to do a number of tricks.  :mod:`repoze.bfg` mimics these tricks, and, because the ZCA registry works well for that set of tricks, :mod:`repoze.bfg` uses it for the same purposes.
 For example, the way that :mod:`repoze.bfg` maps a :term:`request` to a :term:`view callable` is lifted almost entirely from Zope.
-The ZCA plays an important role in the particulars of how this request to view mapping is done.
+The ZCA registry plays an important role in the particulars of how this request to view mapping is done.

 - Features.
 The ZCA component registry essentially provides what can be considered something like a "superdictionary", which allows for